Khuddaka Nikāya

 The Khuddaka Nikāya (lit.
-'Minor Collection') is the last of the five Nikāyas, or collections, in the Sutta Pitaka, which is one of the "three baskets" that compose the Pali Tipitaka, the sacred scriptures of Theravada Buddhism.
-This nikaya consists of fifteen (Thailand), fifteen (Sri Lanka follows Buddhaghosa's list), or eighteen books (Burma) in different editions on various topics attributed to Gautama Buddha and his chief disciples.
+'Minor Collection') is the last of the five Nikāyas, or collections, in the Sutta Piṭaka, which is one of the "three baskets" that compose the Pāli Tipiṭaka, the sacred scriptures of Therevāda Buddhism.
+This nikāya consists of a various number of books, depending on the recension: fifteen in Thailand, fifteen in Sri Lanka (following Buddhaghosa's list), or eighteen in Burma, covering a wide variety of topics.
+It is attributed to the Buddha and his chief disciples.

-The word ' in the title means ‘small’ in Pali and ' is ‘collection’.
+The word ' in the title means ‘small’ in Pāli and ' is ‘collection’.
 The equivalent collection in the Chinese and Tibetan canons is the Kṣudraka Āgama, but there is substantial variation among the collections.

 Historical development

-Hirakawa Akira has stated that the Khuddaka Nikaya represent a stage in the development of the Pali Canon / Agamas in which new material was not added any more to the rest of the Sutta Pitaka, but was added to a 'Khuddaka Pitaka' instead.
-This Khuddaka Pitaka was the repository for materials that were left out of the four Agamas/Nikayas (the Digha Nikaya, Majjhima Nikaya, Samyutta Nikaya and Anguttara Nikaya) and thus included both early and late texts.
-Some of the other schools that included a Khuddaka Pitaka in their canons were the Mahisasaka, Dharmaguptaka and Mahasanghika.
-The Khuddaka Nikaya of the Theravada school is the only complete extant example of such a Khuddaka Pitaka.
+Hirakawa Akira has stated that the Khuddaka Nikāya represents a stage in the development of the Pāli Canon/Āgamas in which new material was not added any more to the rest of the Sutta Piṭaka, but was added to a 'Khuddaka Piṭaka' instead.
+This Khuddaka Piṭaka was the repository for materials that were left out of the four Āgamas/Nikāyas (the Dīgha Nikāya, Majjhima Nikāya, Saṃyutta Nikāya and Aṅguttara Nikāya) and thus included both early and late texts.
+Some of the other schools that included a Khuddaka Piṭaka in their canons were the Mahīśāsaka, Dharmaguptaka and Mahāsāṃghika.
+The Khuddaka Nikāya of the Theravāda school is the only complete extant example of such a Khuddaka Piṭaka.
 Some texts from the Dharmaguptaka Kṣudraka Āgama are preserved in Chinese and Tibetan translation, and fragments of Gandhari versions have also been discovered.

-On the dating of the various books in the Khuddaka Nikaya, Oliver Abeynayake notes that:
+On the dating of the various books in the Khuddaka Nikāya, Oliver Abeynayake notes that:

 The Khuddaka Nikaya can easily be divided into two strata, one being early and the other late.
 The texts Sutta Nipata, Itivuttaka, Dhammapada, Therigatha (Theragatha), Udana and Jataka belong to the early stratum.
 The texts Khuddakapatha, Vimanavatthu, Petavatthu, Niddesa, Patisambhida, Apadana, Buddhavamsa and Cariyapitaka can be categorized in the later stratum.

 Contents

-This nikaya contains some or all of the following texts:
+This nikāya contains some or all of the following texts: